 Recent performances of his music have been held by the San Francisco Symphony (Soundbox series), the Chicago Symphony Orchestra (MusicNOW series), the Los Angeles Philharmonic (Hollywood Bowl), New York Youth Symphony (Carnegie Hall), the Bang on a Can All-Stars (Barbican), and has been performed at venues including the Broad Museum, MASS MoCA, the Holland Festival and MoMA Ps1.
 Upcoming performances will be held at Sadler's Wells London (a new a ballet score for choreographer Alexander Whitley), Kings Place with the London Contemporary Orchestra, and the Rewire Festival with Slagwerk den Haag and Matagni Quartet.

-Earlier this year, Holographic, Daniel's sophomore album was released on New Amsterdam Records.
+In 2016 Holographic, Daniel's sophomore album was released on New Amsterdam Records.
 Commissioned by the Massachusetts Museum of Contemporary Art, the Indianapolis Museum of Art, the Saint Paul Chamber Orchestra's Liquid Music Series, and the Baryshnikov Arts Center, the music from the album was deemed "aggressive and gorgeous" (NPR) with an electroacoustic blend that was "expertly handled" (Pitchfork).

 Daniel recently worked on the scores for the surrealist indie film Elixir a 2015 Berlinale selection as well as The Color of Time, which features James Franco, Jessica Chastain and Mila Kunis.